cargomail-org/cargomail/README.md

 ## Privacy

 The [GRIP](https://github.com/cargomail-org/grip) mechanism decouples the content-addressable mailbox from the user's email address.
 This separation allows a user with a single email address to use multiple mailboxes.
-You can keep official, business, and personal correspondence separately in designated mailboxes using a single email address.
+You can keep official, business, and personal correspondence separate on designated servers by using a single email address.